laravel/spark-docs/teams.md

 <a name="team-roles"></a>
 ## Team Roles

 Spark allows you to define roles for your team's members.
-By default, Spark only has two roles: `owner` and `member`.
+By default, Spark has two roles: `owner` and `member`.
 However, you may define additional roles which the owner of a team can then assign to users from the team membership screen.

-To define roles, use the `useRoles` method in the `booted` method of your `SparkServiceProvider`.
+To define roles, call the `useRoles` method from the `booted` method of your `SparkServiceProvider`.
 The `useRoles` method accepts an array where the keys are the role "slugs" that will be stored in the database, while the values are the displayable name of the role:

     Spark::useRoles([
         'member' => 'Member',